startersclan/bf2stats/README.md

 # Development - Install vscode extensions
 # Once installed, set breakpoints in code, and press F5 to start debugging.
-code --install-extension bmewburn.vscode-intelephense-client # PHP intellisense
+code-server --install-extension bmewburn.vscode-intelephense-client # PHP intellisense
-code --install-extension xdebug.php-debug # PHP remote debugging via xdebug code --install-extension ms-python.python # Python intellisense
+code-server --install-extension xdebug.php-debug # PHP remote debugging via xdebug code-server --install-extension ms-python.python # Python intellisense
 # If xdebug is not working, iptables INPUT chain may be set to DROP on the docker bridge.
 # Execute this to allow php to reach the host machine via the docker0 bridge
 sudo iptables -A INPUT -i br+ -j ACCEPT